Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Acknowledgements

 \section{Acknowledgements}

-We thank Iryna Butsky, Benjamin Chandran, Philip Hopkins, Alexander Schekochihin, Jonathan Squire, Vladimir Zhdankin and Muni Zhou for useful discussions, which have significantly improved this paper.
+We thank Archie Bott, Iryna Butsky, Benjamin Chandran, Philip Hopkins, Rajsekhar Mohapatra, Patrick Reichherzer, Alexander Schekochihin, Anatoly Spitkovsky, Jonathan Squire, Vladimir Zhdankin, Muni Zhou and Ellen Zweibel for useful discussions, which have significantly improved this paper.
+We thank the referee for an insightful report that led to an improved presentation.
 PK was supported by the Lyman Spitzer, Jr. Fellowship at Princeton University.
 MWK was supported in part by NSF CAREER award No.~1944972.
 EQ was supported in part by a Simons Investigator grant from the Simons Foundation and by NSF AST grant 2107872.
 DF's and BR's research at the Flatiron Institute was supported by the Simons Foundation.
 BR's support for this work was also provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51518.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
-This research was facilitated by the Multimessenger Plasma Physics Center (MPPC), NSF grant PHY-2206607.
+This research was facilitated by the Multimessenger Plasma Physics Center (MPPC), NSF grants PHY-2206607 and PHY-2206610.
 The net-flux simulations used in this work were performed at facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation.
 The dynamo simulation taken from \citet{alisa_dynamo} was performed as part of the Frontera computing project at the Texas Advanced Computing Center.
 We also made extensive use of the Stellar cluster at the PICSciE-OIT TIGRESS High Performance Computing Center and Visualization Laboratory at Princeton University.

 \bsp